Ground Center Connection

 this expanding energy into your next situation without giving up your ground or

 When you are ready to practice with physical pressure, ask a friend to repeat the pressure statement while adding enough physical pressure holding your wrists (or pressing your sternum) to feel the push-back, cave-in or rigid response.
 Practice feeling increasing depth of connection with Earth’s core when you settle and deepen in order to receive the combined verbal and physical pressure.

 Pay attention to your new complexion of feelings.
 Name the mood or attitude.
 Then think about putting your felt sense into words and respond to the pressure verbally.

-You can learn to practice grounding and centering in movement (which is how it comes at us in life) by studying the online course or taking an Emotional Aikido clinic or private session with me in Sebastopol.
+You can learn to practice grounding and centering under pressure in movement (which is how it comes at us in life) by studying the online course or taking an Applied Aikido clinic or private session with me in Sebastopol.

 “Aikido is a way to reconcile the world.”
 Morihei Ueshiba

 This embodied communication lesson was written by Jerry Green,

 creator of the ten lesson online course, TUNING IN to the Body

 This course applies these principles to the challenges that we all face in personal relationships at work and at home.
 Relationships involve conflicts.
 This series of lessons combines principles of conflict resolution, somatic awareness training and Aikido, the marital art of peace.

 After learning the basics elements of body-wisdom, you will learn your body’s predispositions for responding to verbal pressure, and identify their relationship to how your mind thinks when engaged in word-wars.
 There’s physical pressure and then there’s verbal pressure.
 Because they are closely linked, we are studying mediation